J-Wachs/FileArchiveService/README.md

 ## Modifying the File Archive service for your own use

-Allowing users to upload files opens a risk of virus infected files enter your system.
-You should defenitely consider extending the upload part, for it to call a virus scanner.
+Allowing users to upload files opens a risk of virus infected files entering your system.
+You should definitely consider extending the upload part, have it call a virus scanner.
 Which method that is the right one for you, is something that you must figure out.

 There are services that expose a virus scanner API that you can call.
 When using the option to store files on a folder,